Chapter 7: Weathering and Sedimentary Rocks

 7.2 Sediment Erosion, Transport, Deposition, and Lithification

 What happens after weathering?
-The particles need to be moved, or eroded.
+The particles need to be moved or eroded.
 Sediment particles that were physically weathered are moved by water, wind, and ice.
 When the water or wind slows down, or when the ice melts, the sediment stops moving and is deposited.
 These mechanisms can transport sediment hundreds of kilometers.
 For ions that were chemically weathered, they can precipitate out of the solution under certain conditions, forming solid particles that can be deposited.

 In all cases, sediments need to undergo lithification to transform from loose grains to a solid rock.
 Typically, two steps are involved in turning sediment into a sedimentary rock; compaction and cementation.
 When grains are deposited, they typically have empty spaces between them called pores (porosity).
 Compaction reduces porosity by bringing the grains closer together.
 The best analogy to think about is your garbage can at home.
 When the garbage can is full, do you change the bag right away or do you push down on it to create more room?
-By pushing down on trash, you reduce the space between the pieces of garbage and create more room at the top; this is compaction.
+By pushing down on the trash, you reduce the space between the pieces of garbage and create more room at the top; this is compaction.
 Sediments work the same way, but what’s causing the compaction is the accumulation of more sediment on top of the previously deposited material.
 The more sediment piled on top, the more compact the sediment beneath it becomes.

 Cementation is a process that happens during either at the surface or during compaction.
 As sediments interact with water, minerals precipitate in pore space acting as a glue that holds the sediment together.
 During compaction, water is squeezed out of the pore spaces; this enhances cementation.
 The common minerals that make up cement are calcite, quartz, and pyrite.

-Exercise 7.2 – Observing Sedimentary Rocks
+Exercise 7.4 – Observing Sedimentary Rocks

 Your instructor has provided you with a set of rocks.
 Continuing with our ideas of classification, sort these rocks into groups based on any criteria you want to use.
 Your instructor may ask you to re-classify the materials several times using different criteria.